elasticsearch-dump/elasticsearch-dump/README.md

                     Integer indicating the back-off/break period between retry attempts (milliseconds) (default : 5000)
 --parseExtraFields
                     Comma-separated list of meta-fields to be parsed
+--fileSize
+                    supports file splitting.
+This value must be a string supported by the **bytes** module.
+                    The following abbreviations must be used to signify size in terms of units
+                    b for bytes
+                    kb for kilobytes
+                    mb for megabytes
+                    gb for gigabytes
+                    tb for terabytes

+                    e.g. 10mb / 1gb / 1tb
+                    Partitioning helps to alleviate overflow/out of memory exceptions by efficiently segmenting files into smaller chunks that then be merged if needs be.

 --help
                     This page
 ```